 There is very little to fault in Season One of the Twin Peaks.
 My only big criticism is of David Lynch’s heavy use of the same stylistic themes of his earlier film Blue Velvet, where he explores suburban American melodrama with sarcastic winks and nods scattered throughout.
 It’s a persistent joke that sometimes doesn’t find the right balance with the earnestly comedic aspects of the series and the darker themes which are present – more specifically the murder of Laura Palmer and the dreams, evil undercurrents, and visions which accompany the tragedy.
 I also wasn’t so interested in the romances that were blooming; they felt forced and “too dreamy,” but again, that is Lynch playing with his satire of American soap operas – and going a bit overboard.

 Season Two is where things get controversial.
-Even before watching the show, I knew that it was a general consensus that the second half of Season Two was horrible.
-The story goes that ABC famously pressured Lynch and Frost to reveal Laura Palmer’s murderer, when they in fact wanted to keep this a mystery for a very long time to come.
-Although the episodes that lead up to the revelation are just as satisfying and creepy as the bulk of season one, what comes after is a show that changed tone completely.
+Even before watching the show, I knew that it was a general consensus that the second half of Season Two was a downgrade from season one.
+The story goes that ABC famously pressured Lynch and Frost to reveal Laura Palmer’s murderer when they, in fact, wanted to keep this a mystery for a very long time to come.
+Although the episodes that lead up to the revelation are just as satisfying and creepy as the bulk of season one, what comes after is a show that changes tone completely.

 This doesn’t mean that the show became “horrible,” though.
 Twin Peaks simply became a different show with a lot of the same mystery themes.
-The difference is that there wasn’t a foreboding shadow hanging over the town anymore, so these mysteries that were unraveled felt much more tangible – in essence it became a bizarre sort of soap opera instead of lampooning one.
-The meat of the show were now the back-stabbings, and double crossings, and FBI raids, while still retaining a good dose of humour (both David Lynch and David Duchovny in their respective guest spots are responsible for the latter).
-Again, the weakest link of the series was its attempts at romance – the love stories felt flat and inconsequential to the main story line.
+The difference is that there wasn’t a foreboding shadow hanging over the town anymore, so these mysteries that were unravelled felt much more tangible – in essence, Twin Peaks became a bizarre sort of soap opera instead of lampooning one.
+The bread and butter of the show were now the back-stabbings, and double crossings, and FBI raids, while still retaining a good dose of humour (both David Lynch and David Duchovny in their respective guest spots are responsible for the latter).
+Again, the weakest link of the series was its attempts at romance – the love stories felt flat and inconsequential to the main storyline.
 There is a great article from Slate that makes a good case for season two being a mini-treasure.
 You should check it out by clicking here.

 I am fairly certain that for someone back in 1991, who had to wait a week for the plot to move ahead at slug’s pace, the apparent lack of focus of the show after mid-season became frustrating and resulted in the ratings drop which killed the series.
-With the benefit of the internet and binge watching, the back end of Twin Peaks doesn’t feel as ploddingly slow.
-A new villain, who had been foreshadowed before, adds a thread of suspense – although, he is much less threatening when he finally shows up than the allusion to him.
-And the original antagonist of the show does play a heavy role in the last few episodes.
+With the benefit of the internet and binge-watching, the back end of Twin Peaks doesn’t feel as ploddingly slow.
+A new villain, who had been foreshadowed before, adds a volume of suspense – although, he is much less threatening when he finally shows up than the allusion to him.
+The show’s original antagonist also plays a heavy role in the last few episodes.